DCC-EX/dcc-ex.github.io/docs/reference/hardware/pin-vpin-allocations.rst

 Microcontrollers
 ================

 This section outlines pins to avoid, pins that are free to use, and pins that are to be used with caution for each of our primary supported microcontrollers.
+The pins are grouped as such:

 .. image:: /_static/images/pinouts/pin-legend.png
   :alt: Pinout legend